 HubSpot Customer Feedback

-HubSpot’s feedback tools allow you to create custom surveys via email to your customers.
-You can also choose from a number of pre-made templates or customize your own questions.
+HubSpot’s feedback tools allow you to create custom email surveys.
+You can also choose from a number of pre-made online survey templates or customize your own questions.
 The results dashboard gives you a quick way to understand your data and makes it easy to share feedback with your team.
 This product easily integrates with the rest of the HubSpot ecosystem.

-Hubspot customer feedback price: To get access to HubSpot's customer feedback tools, you have to be on the Professional plan of the Service Hub, which starts at $340 per month.
+Hubspot customer feedback price: To get access to HubSpot's customer feedback surveys, you have to be on the Professional plan of the Service Hub, which starts at $340 per month.